richtastic/ff/src/3DR/wiki/app.md

-might be coincidence that the incorrect error metric is nearest & farthest points are bad ...

--- error seems to be only a function of y from the center (~epipolar lines?)
-	- makes it useless in other calculations

---

 ANOTHER METHOD TO REDUCE R ERROR:
 	- move a point in A/B to reduce reprojection error
 		- needs to take into account NCC / distance to limit maximum relocation